← OpenSignal

 $120K-240K

-Exact split is fixed per placement and disclosed before any referral is acted on.
+Exact split is fixed per placement and disclosed before any nomination is acted on.
 Paid via bank transfer within 5 to 10 business days of fee clearance from the employer (typically 30 to 90 days after the candidate's start date).
 1099-NEC issued at the first payout.

 What happens after you submit